tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 ### Do they have moons?

 Nope!
-Not a single exoplanet in this dataset has a moon.
+Not a single exoplanet in this dataset has a moon!
+This goes hand in hand with the discovery method problems I mentioned in the orbits section.
+Current techniques can't pick up objects so small, dark, and far away.
+The exoplanets we find are close to their host star where it's unlikely for a moon to develop a stable orbit.
+It's probable that we'll find a lot of exomoons in the future.
+Our solar system suggests that they are common around larger planets farther from their star, for example, Mercury and Venus have no moons while Jupiter and Saturn have 67 and 62 moons respectively.

 ```julia
 julia> exoplanets[exoplanets[:pl_mnum] .> 0, :pl_mnum] |> length